bologer/anycomment.io/readme.txt

 * Code highlighting
 * Markdown support
 * Integration of: Akismet Anti-Spam and Google's reCaptcha
-* Integration of more social networks: Dribble, Github, etc
+* Integration of more social networks: Dribble, etc
 * More widgets to be added on the page (sidebar, custom pages, etc)
 * Special moderator panel integrated into custom AnyComment pages (for easy comment moderation)
 * More statistics and analytics regarding comments...